glyfo/glyclt/README.md

 ## 2- Building solanaX Container

-The solanaX container installed software to support Solana Development.
+The tools compile & install all software to support Solana Development.
 The glyfolabs folder is mount point into the container path /usr/src/ .
+All project is created in this glyfolabs folder.

 ```console
 $ mkdir glyfolabs